softkid/softkid.github.io/about.md

 ### Experience
 {% highlight ruby %}
 1999 Network Management System
 2000 Website Development / Medical Product / Game Development
 2003 Internet Phone Solution
 2005 Remote Education Solution
 2009 Game Portal Development / ShoppingMall Development / WebDesign
 2010 MobileApp Game / kakao Game / MobileApp / WebHosting
 2016 Internet Marketing Program  / WebApp
 # Application - WebSolution - MobileApp - WebDesign - BackEnd Server Building - Hardware Making
 {% endhighlight %}

-<p>Meanwhile, as a software engineer, I do all kinds of programming/coding, from web front-end, Mobile Apps to database and Hardware Engineering.</p>
+<p>As a software engineer, I do all kinds of programming/coding/making, from web front-end, Mobile Apps, Security Server to database and Hardware Engineering.</p>

 <hr />

+<p>I have been working in all areas of IT industry for the last 20 years.
+This is really worth it.
+I saw the commercialization of mobile phones, and in the Internet boom, I met a lot of venture companies.
+As we entered the mobile age, we have been developing technology in the idea business centered on small businesses.
+As a developer, it is hard for anyone to have the experience of dealing with both hardware and software and even producing it.
+I am proud of my past experience.
+However, when I looked back, I had a lot of experience but I did not grow it properly.
+And I lost my health a few years ago.
+I lost everything with him.
+We will be able to walk outside in January 2018 with our efforts for three years.
+Why are you losing your health?</p>

 <h2 id="why-this-blog">Why this blog</h2>

-<p>This blog is a summary of my learning process.
+<p>This blog is a summary of technical news.
 It also serves the purpose of helping people with similar issues as I had.
 I wish this blog could witness every step I take towards becoming a giant, and help many others to grow and make progress with me.</p>

 <hr />